Multi-Agent Contracts: Introduction

 At its heart is the hidden-action principal-agent problem \citep[e.g.,][]{Holmstrom79,GrossmanHart83}, in which a principal seeks to incentivize an agent to take a costly action, whose stochastic outcome determines a reward for the principal.
 A contract defines monetary transfers from the principal to the agent based on the observable outcome.
 The principal's goal is to find the contract that maximizes her utility (expected reward minus transfer), when the agent chooses the action that maximizes his utility (expected transfer minus cost).

 In its vanilla version, with a single principal and a single agent, the problem can be solved in polynomial time by solving one LP for each action \citep{GrossmanHart83}.
 While this approach can also be applied in more complex scenarios, its running time will usually be exponential in the (succinct) representation.
-Therefore, one has to understand the structure of optimal contracts in order to obtain computationally efficient algorithms for finding optimal contracts \cite[e.g.][]{BabaioffFNW12,DuttingRT21,DuttingEFK21}.
+Therefore, one has to understand the structure of optimal contracts in order to obtain computationally efficient algorithms for finding optimal contracts \citep[e.g.][]{BabaioffFNW12,DuttingRT21,DuttingEFK21}.

 A natural extension of the classic single-principal single-agent model, are settings where a principal seeks to incentivize a \emph{team} of agents \citep{Holmstrom82}.
-In such scenarios, the complexity arises from the complex combinatorial structure of dependencies between the agent actions, and is already compelling when each agent can either exert effort or not \citep{BabaioffFNW12}.
-In this work, we provide computationally efficient algorithms and impossibilities for (approximating) the optimal contract in this multi-agent setting.
+In such scenarios, the complexity arises from the complex combinatorial structure of dependencies between the agent actions, and is already compelling with \emph{binary actions} (i.e., each agent can either exert effort or not) and \emph{binary outcome} (e.g., a project that can succeed or fail) \citep{BabaioffFNW12}.
+In this work, we provide computationally efficient algorithms and impossibilities for (approximating) the optimal contract in such multi-agent settings.

 As in many economic models, the problem of optimally incentivizing teams of agents boils down to a clean and compelling combinatorial optimization problem.
-The challenge is that, even in cases where the dependencies between the agent actions exhibit nice structure, this structure does \emph{not} transfer to the objective function.
+The challenge is that, even in cases where the dependencies between the agent actions exhibit nice structure, this structure does \emph{not} transfer to the objective~function.

-\paragraph{Model -- Key Ingredients.} To state and discuss our results, it will be useful to describe the key ingredients of the multi-agent hidden-action principal-agent problem \citep[c.f.][]{BabaioffFNW12} that we study in this paper.
+\paragraph{Model -- Key ingredients} To state and discuss our results, it will be useful to describe the key ingredients of the multi-agent hidden-action principal-agent problem \citep[c.f.][]{BabaioffFNW12} that we study in this paper.